elliotcobb/elliotcobb.github.io/whatsup/Modularity! The Unix Philosophy.md

 Having a monolithic/non-modular component is like sending all of that in the email and letting the recipient figure out what's relevant - you're going to be 30 minutes late tomorrow.

-When designing components introduce abstractions, so each component only handles one task and doesn't need to know what the other tasks are.
+When designing components, introduce abstractions so each component only handles one task and doesn't need to know what the other tasks are.

 Example: